12 Best Japanese Words + Phrases for Living a Chill Life

 Mono means “thing(s)”.
 And aware means “feeling of…” (among other definitions).

-So mono no aware means the “pathos, or empathy, for things and their impermanence”.
+So mono no aware means the “empathy for things and their impermanence”.
 Similar to wabi-sabi, this concept is a deep awareness of the ephemeral.

 It may sound melancholy, but it’s meant to form a deeper connection with the present moment.